 Adrenalin® (epinephrine injection, USP) is a clear, colorless, sterile solution containing 1 mg/mL epinephrine, packaged as 1 mL of solution in a single-use clear glass vial or 30 mL of solution in a multiple-dose amber glass vial.
 In the 1 mL vial, each 1 mL of Adrenalin® solution contains 1 mg epinephrine, 7.3 mg sodium chloride, 0.457 mg sodium metabisulfite, 1 mg sodium hydroxide, 2.25 mg tartaric acid, 0.20 mg disodium edetate dihydrate, hydrochloric acid to adjust pH, and water for injection.
 In the 30 mL vial, each 1 mL of Adrenalin® solution contains 1 mg epinephrine, 6.15 mg sodium chloride, 0.457 mg sodium metabisulfite, 0.920 mg sodium hydroxide, 2.25 mg tartaric acid, 0.20 mg disodium edetate dihydrate, hydrochloric acid to adjust pH, 5.25 mg chlorobutanol as a preservative and water for injection.
 The pH range is 2.2-5.0.
 Epinephrine is a sympathomimetic catecholamine.
 The chemical name of epinephrine is: 1,2-Benzenediol, 4-[(1R)-1-hydroxy-2-(methylamino)ethyl]-, or (-)-3,4-Dihydroxy-α-[2-(methylamino)ethyl]benzyl alcohol.
 The chemical structure of epinephrine is: The molecular weight of epinephrine is 183.2.
 Epinephrine solution deteriorates rapidly on exposure to air or light, turning pink from oxidation to adrenochrome and brown from the formation of melanin.
 STRUCTURE

-HOMEOPATHIC INDICATIONS: For temporary relief of symptoms related to upper respiratory infections including fever, cough and runny nose.** **These statements are based upon homeopathic principles.
+HOMEOPATHIC INDICATIONS: For temporary relief of symptoms related to Apiol sensitivity including joint pain, loose stools, stomach upset, menstrual cramps, headache, lack of menstrual periods, rash, and swollen tongue. ** **These statements are based upon traditional homeopathic principles.
 They have not been reviewed by the Food and Drug Administration.

-INDICATIONS: May temporarily relieve symptoms of excessive weariness; symptoms ever changing and conflicting.** **Claims based on traditional homeopathic practice, not accepted medical evidence.
+INDICATIONS: May temporarily relieve symptoms associated with attention disorders, such as lack of attention, poor concentration, hyperactivity, procrastination, and memory and comprehension problems.** **Claims based on traditional homeopathic practice, not accepted medical evidence.
 Not FDA evaluated.

-INDICATIONS: May temporarily relieve symptoms associated with nightshade allergies.** **Claims based on traditional homeopathic practice, not accepted medical evidence.
+INDICATIONS: May temporarily relieve symptoms associated with vegetable allergies.** **Claims based on traditional homeopathic practice, not accepted medical evidence.
 Not FDA evaluated.

-HOMEOPATHIC INDICATIONS: For the temporary relief of symptoms relating to headaches, fatigue and mood issues.** **These statements are based upon traditional homeopathic principles.
+HOMEOPATHIC INDICATIONS: For the temporary relief of the symptoms of viral infections such as congestion, coughing, fever, fatigue, ongoing muscle or joint pain, lesions, lack of appetite, and GI discomfort.** **These statements are based upon homeopathic principles.
 They have not been reviewed by the Food and Drug Administration.

-HOMEOPATHIC INDICATIONS: For temporary relief of symptoms related to lethargy, impaired mental function and irritability.** **These statements are based upon traditional homeopathic principles.
+HOMEOPATHIC INDICATIONS: For temporary relief of symptoms of vertigo such as faintness, vomiting, motion sickness, spinning or swaying sensation and weakness.** **These statements are based upon traditional homeopathic principles.
 They have not been reviewed by the Food and Drug Administration.

-HOMEOPATHIC INDICATIONS: For temporary relief of symptoms related to Giardia infection including diarrhea, fatigue, abdominal cramps, bloating and nausea.** **These statements are based upon traditional homeopathic principles.
+HOMEOPATHIC INDICATIONS: For the temporary relief of symptoms related to leaky gut syndrome such as fatigue, seasonal allergies, joint pain, occasional constipation, mental fogginess and occasional diarrhea.** **These statements are based upon traditional homeopathic principles.
 They have not been reviewed by the Food and Drug Administration.